aaronsaray/aaronsaray.com/content/blog/what-is-a-domain-name.markdown

 Generally, a shorter name is better.
 Try not to use contractions or hard to spell words.
 Too many acronyms, especially if it is not common in your industry can be confusing.

-Lets see an example.
+Let's see an example.
 Your company name is XYZ Stairs and Doors.
 Your target market is North Eastern Wisconsin.

 _xyz.com_ – awesome – probably taken because it is so small – but would be easy to remember.